canro91/canro91.github.io/_posts/2022-03-21-SQLServerIndexRecommendations.md

 ## What's a nonclustered index anyways?

-If you're wondering... **An nonclustered index is a redundant, sorted, and smaller copy of one table to make queries go faster.**
+If you're wondering... **A nonclustered index is a redundant, sorted, and smaller copy of one table to make queries go faster.**

 Imagine you want to find a particular book in a library.
 Would you go shelve by shelve, book by book until you find it?
 Or would you use the library catalog to go directly to the one you want?
 Well, these days, I guess libraries have software for that.
 But that's the same idea.
-That library catalog or reference software works as an index.
+That library catalog or reference software works like an index.

 After that aside...